scottvr/retree/retree-vscx/README.md

-# eert README
+# retree README

 vscode extension for the reverse tree utility

 ## Features

-does the reverse/inverse of /usr/bin/tree as the eert python tool does, but does it from text highlighted in your vscode editor.
+does the reverse/inverse of /usr/bin/tree as the retree python tool does, but does it from text highlighted in your vscode editor.

 ## example
 1. open the document with the reference tree: [step 1](docs/images/ss-1.png)